Google is reportedly releasing a localized mobile payment service in India

 Google is increasing its focus on India with plans to introduce a localized digital payment service as soon as next week, according to a report from India-based news site The Ken.

-The publication claims Google ‘Tez’ — meaning fast in India — will launch next week offering a comprehensive set of payment options beyond existing products like Google Wallet or Android Pay.
+The publication claims Google ‘Tez’ — meaning fast in India — will offer a comprehensive set of payment options beyond existing products like Google Wallet or Android Pay.
 Tez, for one thing, will include support for Unified Payments Interface (UPI) — a payment system backed by the government — and other consumer payment services including Paytm and MobiKwik.
 Apparently it will be a dedicated app when it arrives.

 Google declined to comment.